 Volunteer and Audition

-CFCT relies on volunteers.
-They are very important to us and we look to involve people in many ways.
-If you are interested in helping us, look at the info below and see where you can become involved.
+CFCT relies on volunteers!
+They are the key to our success, and we look to involve volunteers in a variety of ways.
+If you are interested in helping us, read the info below and see which area may best suite your time and talents.
 All volunteers will be asked to complete an intake form.
-You may also email us at with inquiries at Info@MyCFCT.org!
+You may also email us with inquiries at Info@MyCFCT.org.

-Thanks a lot!
-As a thank you for your work, our volunteers get to see our shows for free!
+As a thank you for your dedication, our volunteers get to see our shows for free!

 Backstage Volunteer Opportunities